-Much of the DLBC’s success can be attributed to our willingness to lean into the community.
+Much of the TDLBC’s success can be attributed to our willingness to lean into the community.
 TDLBC recognizes the need for safe, trauma-informed living spaces for those working to overcome the barriers to recovery.
 Thus, two years ago, the TDLBC opened the House of RAHAB, a transitional sober living home for women and transwomen.
 RAHAB has successfully provided a safe living space for women and transwomen ever since.
-Many members of the TDLBC board share Brown’s personal experiences with recovery, including Adam Abdullah who is the Mentoring Coordinator for Second Chance Center, and helped co-found the House of RAHAB.
-Board secretary, Jessica Young-Warren, is the Director of Program Operations at the Women’s Bean Project.
-This nonprofit provides chronically unemployed women with social enterprise skills to be self-sufficient.
-After graduating from the Women’s Bean Project in 1997, Brown recruited Young-Warren to the DLBC board.
-The TDLBC’s ability to make productive connections with community members to accomplish specific service-oriented goals is one of its greatest strengths.
+Many members of the TDLBC board share Brown’s personal experiences with recovery, including Adam Abdullah who is the Mentoring Coordinator for Second Chance Center, and helped co-found the House of RAHAB.Supporting the process of rebuilding lives one woman at a time continuing to bridge the gap between impulse and action.
+TDLBC’s ability to make productive connections with community members to accomplish specific service-oriented goals is one of its greatest strengths.